Linaro/Connect/_pages/call_for_proposals.md

 ---
 title: Call for Proposals
 description: >
   Call for Proposals for Linaro Virtual Connect 2021 Fall has closed.
+The event took place September 8-10, 2021.

   Details for the next Linaro Connect Spring 2022 will be announced by December 2021.